TobiasBergerData/Soccer-Strategy-and-Tactics-Visualization/README.md

 In this little project, I was messing around with StatsBomb soccer data.
 I imagined myself being part of the German Women's national team staff, analyzing the English team right before their finals game in the European Championship 2022.

-After finishing my PhD analyzing the NBA, I wanted to look at the sport I played as a teenager again to see what the data and analytics landscape looks like.
+After finishing my PhD analyzing the NBA, I wanted to look at the sport I played as a teenager again, to see what the data and analytics landscape looks like.
 So keep this in mind, when reading my thoughts and checking my plots here.
 Basketball-mind switching sports just for fun to check out the incredibly interesting StatsBomb database, hoping to learn something from interdisciplinary application of methods.

 **Intro thoughts on how to evaluate past performance of England (please keep in mind):**